camizulub/Technical-Assessment/README.md

 | `psychology_explanation`| Narrative explaining market psychology                   |

 ---
-We have also added an additional table (gold_full_table) if you want to work with a larger dataset.
+We have also added an additional table (`gold_full_table.csv`) if you want to work with a larger dataset.

 ## ✅ Tasks